-5m DOUBLE HITS The cue tip contacts the cue ball more than once in the same shot.
+5m DOUBLE HITS The cue tip contacts the cue ball more than some way, it may be decided to award the frame to the opponent. once in the same shot.
 If the tip of the cue strikes the cue ball twice and the referee clearly sees or hears each contact, then it is a foul.

-5n Playing a shot while not having at least one foot on the floor The exception is physical disability or other special needs
+5n Playing a shot while not having at least one foot on the floor he exception is physical disability or other special

-5p Touching a b all .
+5p Touching a ball.
 A player's body, clothing, jewellery or accessory, or part of a cue, with the exception of the tip in a legal shot, touches a ball.
 A tip falling off a cue, or chalk dropped, is a player's responsibility.